Making reasonable adjustments to enable fair access to study at Goldsmiths

 If you have a RASA in place already you do not need to do anything.
 Check your current adjustments at My Goldsmiths.

-To arrange for reasonable adjustments to be put in place (or to change your existing adjustments) you will need to meet with a member of the Inclusion and Learning Support Team.
+To arrange for reasonable adjustments to be put in place (or to change your existing adjustments) you will need to meet with a member of the Disability Service.

 How to apply for reasonable adjustments